VladimirZCode/personio_forms_autofiller/README.md

 - Click on the extension icon in the top right.
 - Check Start and End dates fields.
 They are Monday and Thursday of the current week.
 You might change them as you need.
 - Click `Request "Work From Home"` button.
 - The extension will quickly open the Request Absence dialog and automatically fill all the fields and create the Request.
-Also it will automatically open the Absence calendar page in the new tab so you can check the create request.
+Also it will automatically open the Absence calendar page in the new tab so you can check the created request.

 ## Information for developers